OxHainan/cloak-docs/docs/source/started/quick-start.rst

-Before use Cloak, you need to know Cloak is a framework that includes a Cloak service and a Cloak language compiler as `Introduction <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/introduction.html>`__ described, in normal case, we will provide a test cloak service, though you can deploy Cloak service for yourself, check `deploy cloak service <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.html>`__.
+Before use Cloak, you need to know Cloak is a framework that includes a Cloak service and a Cloak language compiler as `Introduction <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/introduction.html>`__ described, in normal case, we will provide a test Cloak Service, though you can deploy Cloak service for yourself, check `deploy cloak service <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.html>`__.